 Few brands today are able to enjoy such a rich and varied history as Sunspel.
-A British heritage brand that continues to create the highest quality garments here within the UK, Sunspel was created in its original form in 1860 by Thomas Arthur Hill before moving to its current premises in Long Eaton in 1929.
+A British heritage brand that continues to create the highest quality garments, Sunspel was created in 1860 by Thomas Arthur Hill before moving to its current premises in Long Eaton in 1929.

-Born in 1822, Hill was a child of the initial industrial revolution, the eleventh of twelve children and had a father who worked within the hosiery industry – where Hill went on to begin his own career.
-By 1860 Hill had worked within the industry for many years and decided to make the significant step of creating his own textile factory in New Di Gate, Nottingham.
+Born in 1822, Hill was a child of the industrial revolution, the eleventh of twelve children, his father worked in the hosiery industry.
+This is where Hill went on to begin his own career.
+By 1860 Hill had worked within the industry for many years and decided to create his own textile factory in New Di Gate, Nottingham.
 Based on his experience with fabric, he began to make soft, lightweight underwear from the finest cotton, before progressing onto tunics and undershirts, and then t-shirts; a staple of each Sunspel collection still today.

 A more recent development in the brand’s history is Sunspel’s association with the James Bond franchise.
-Providing Lindy Hemming – Academy Award winning costume designer – with a classic Sunspel Riviera t-shirt for Daniel Craig in ‘Casino Royale’ in 2006, the brand has also recreated Sean Connery’s iconic swimshorts from Thunderball for the 007 exhibition.
+Providing Lindy Hemming – Academy Award winning costume designer – with a classic Sunspel Riviera t-shirt.
+It was worn by Daniel Craig as James Bond in ‘Casino Royale’ in 2006.
+The brand has also recreated Sean Connery’s iconic swim shorts from Thunderball for the 007 exhibition.

-Under the ownership of Nick Brooke and Dominic Hazlehurst since 2005, Sunspel continues to understand the importance of preserving traditional techniques and updating them with modern sensibilities.
-Having collaborated and worked with many upcoming and now famous young designers, such as Jonathan Anderson, Sunspel is a brand that keeps going from strength to strength under their direction – despite everything history may have thrown at it.
+Under the ownership of Nick Brooke and Dominic Hazlehurst since 2005, Sunspel continues to understand the importance of preserving traditional techniques.
+Having collaborated and worked with many upcoming and now famous young designers, such as Jonathan Anderson, Sunspel is a brand that goes from strength to strength – despite everything, history may have thrown at it.